Process Categories Scope RFQ

 Response target 1 business day review

-We match by molding, extrusion, bonding, silicone, material experience, MOQ and export readiness.
+We match by molding, extrusion, rubber-to-metal, silicone, material experience, MOQ, and quote responsiveness.

-Best for industrial, mobility, machinery, aftermarket, consumer and recurring procurement programs.
+Best for industrial, automotive/bicycle, machinery, aftermarket, consumer, and recurring procurement projects.

 03 / RFQ workflow